benjamin-recht/benjamin-recht.github.io/_posts/2016-05-31-mechanics-of-lagrangians.md

 	\nabla_z \mathcal{L}(x,z,p)=0~\mbox{and}~\nabla_p \mathcal{L}(x,z,p)=0\,.
 $$

-The equations $\nabla \mathcal{L}=0$ are called the \emph{KKT conditions} for the optimization problem.
+The equations $\nabla \mathcal{L}=0$ are called the *KKT conditions* for the optimization problem.
 Any solution must satisfy these equations.
 But, following this derivation, it is obvious why the KKT conditions must hold: they are merely asserting that the derivative with respect to $x$ is zero once you have eliminated the constraints.

 Even though I can explain this derivation and its consequences, I still find this pattern matching to be bizarrely coincidental.
 How exactly did the Lagrangian pop up here?
 Let me now derive the same optimality conditions in a completely different way, starting with a Lagrangian and yet recovering the exact same formula and see if this provides any additional insights.